-SCW: I see you are taking Hydroyurea.
-Personally I am not a fan, but I would like to understand your experience with Hydroxyurea; would you recommend it to someone else?
+SCW: I see you are taking Hydroxyurea.
+Personally, I am not a fan, but I would like to understand your experience with Hydroxyurea; would you recommend it to someone else?
 Why or why not?

-In 2001, I developed Non-Hodgkins Lymphoma, 6 months after starting Hydroxyurea (Now, I’m in compete remission).
-I do not know if the Hydroxyurea precipitated it, however my last hospital admission was in 2007.
-So I take it, because it works for me.
+In 2001, I developed Non-Hodgkins Lymphoma, 6 months after starting Hydroxyurea (Now, I’m in complete remission).
+I do not know if the Hydroxyurea precipitated it, however, my last hospital admission was in 2007.
+So I take it because it works for me.

 To my fellow sickle cell warriors-stay strong and remember God never gives us more than we can handle!

 SCW: Thank you Dr. Y for doing this interview.
 It was an honor and pleasure to meet you.
 Wow…isn’t she amazing!
 I told you she was inspiring!
 This spotlight series is brought to remind you that you can do anything you set your heart and mind to!